 ACS has a unique international reputation and offers you the opportunity to be tutored by horticulturists in both Australia and the UK; giving you a valuable international perspective on horticulture.

-Note that each module in the Diploma in Horticulture is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 3 in Horticulture is a short course in its own right, and may be studied separately.

 The Future of Employment in Horticulture is Bright